 Creating impactful, accurate and relevant instructional content involves a number of steps including analyzing learner’s needs, consulting with SMEs and stakeholders, using eLearning authoring tools to create content, and the delivery of content on the best possible channels.
 For ease, you can consider instructional design to include five major steps.

-The most intense and time-consuming stage in instructional design is the content creation stage and instructional designers have a broad range of authoring tools to choose from.
+The most intense and time-consuming stage in the instructional design process is the content creation stage and instructional designers have a broad range of authoring tools to choose from.
 However, all the tools pose a similar set of challenges

 For comprehensiveness, instructional design software and authoring tools come with several functions and features.
 Ultimately, the time-strapped content creator might use only a small subset of these functions (with the company paying a subscription for the entire spectrum, obviously).
 Most content creation tools are quite complex and require instructional designers to spend hours in training before they can actually get down to using these tools efficiently.